Problem

 Triggering a rapid change in temperature on the hard hat kicks off an email like so:

 So that’s it!
 It was exceptionally easy to wire up a human temperature sensor inside a hard hat with the Particle Boron and then trigger events that can notify someone of a health and safety problem.
-This is obviously a very simple example of what can be done but with very little code, the Particle Platform, and the power of friendship, you can see how easy it is to create an IoT device that can have real-world applicability.
+This is obviously a very simple example of what can be done, but with very little code and the Particle platform, you can see how easy it is to create an IoT device that can have real-world applicability.